NREL/bioluc/README.md

 ####Wiki and Frequently Asked Questions (FAQ)
 The wiki and FAQ are under development [here](https://github.com/NREL/bioluc/wiki).

-The wiki will include an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of know modeling limitations and data issues, and a FAQ.
+The wiki will include an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of known modeling limitations and data issues, and a FAQ.
-The wiki and FAQ are works in-progress for 2013/2014.
+The wiki and FAQ that are updated resources permitting.

 ####Interacting with the BioLUC Development Team
-We are open to questions unrelated to troubleshooting Github and Stella, the raising of theoritical land use issues associated with the model or the general topic of land use change, and documenting model bugs.
+We are open to certain questions and to documentation of model bugs.
+We are not open to questions un related to troubleshooting Github and Stella or , the raising of theoritical land use issues associated with the model or the general topic of land use change.

 Options for interactions with the project team:

-1. Our prefered method is submission of an issue [ticket](https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open) to Ethan Warner [here]( https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open).
-The use of tickets will prevent duplicatation of issues being raised for the project team and will allow for public tracking or the project teams response.
+1. Our prefered method is submission of an issue [tickets](https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open) to Ethan Warner [here]( https://github.com/NREL/bioluc/issues?direction=desc&sort=updated&state=open).
+Tickets will prevent duplicatation of issues and will allow for public tracking of the project teams response.

 2. Email ethan.warner@nrel.gov or daniel.inman@nrel.gov directly.